 All students have either a desk or a cubby in which to put their personal items.
-Please mark personal items, particularly garments such as sweaters, coats and other winter accessories with your child's name.
+Please mark ALL personal items, particularly garments such as sweaters, coats and other winter accessories with your child's name.
 Lost and found items will be kept in bins around the school for you to check when something gets lost or turned in.
-Personal items such as Gameboys, trading cards, inappropriate toys, CD and MP3 players, and cell phones are not to be brought to school without administrative consent, and will be confiscated and returned only to a parent/guardian.
+Personal items such as gaming devices, trading cards, inappropriate toys, and cell phones are NOT to be brought to school without administrative consent, and will be confiscated and returned only to a parent/guardian.
 Additionally, some items, such as toy guns or knives of any kind or size may result in an immediate suspension from school.